CSCfi/csc-user-guide/docs/apps/bs.md

 bs auth
 ```

-The authentication information is stored to your home directory in Puhti-rhel8
+The authentication information is stored to your home directory in Puhti
 ($HOME/.basespace/default.cfg).
 Thus the authentication needs to be done only
 once.